A woman sitting on a highway

 A Central Florida historian notes that the colonization efforts quickly fizzled out after only four families moved to the area.
 St. Joseph’s Catholic Colony never flourished, and in 1887, a Yellow Fever epidemic sealed the land’s fate.

 Some believe that because these settlers never received their last rites, their souls could not rest, and they wandered the area, resentful of the living.
-This might explain the bizarre events associated with this stretch of highway today.
+This might explain the bizarre events associated with this haunted highway in Florida today.

 A Legacy of Misfortune